brightcove/brightcove-player-sdk-ios/README.md

 return MPRemoteCommandHandlerStatusSuccess;
 }];
 ```
-Devices that are running iOS 11 or later will take advantage of `AVRoutePickerView` which has two delegate methods.
+Devices will take advantage of `AVRoutePickerView` which has two delegate methods.
 These delegate methods are passed through to `BCOVPUIPlayerViewDelegate`.
 The methods are:

 ```
 - (void)routePickerViewWillBeginPresentingRoutes:(AVRoutePickerView *)routePickerView;